Vietnam.vn - Nền tảng quảng bá Việt Nam

 Plasma transfusions were just one of many controversial procedures Johnson underwent to prolong his life.

-According to the FDA, plasma collected from donors must undergo rigorous testing to ensure safety, so rejuvenating plasma transfusions (like the one Mr. Johnson received) are not considered safe or effective.
+According to the FDA, plasma collected from donors must undergo rigorous testing to ensure its safety, so rejuvenating plasma transfusions (like the one Mr. Johnson received) are not considered safe or effective.

 Plasma transfusions have been used for severe infections, burns and blood disorders, but there is no conclusive evidence that they can fight aging.